MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

-## Evaluate the model’s performance by doing the following
+## Evaluate the model’s performance

 ### Generate a confusion matrix.